dmidlo/histdata.com-tools/README.md

 #### EURUSD Triangle Reconstruction Certification

-`eurusd_triangle_certification_policy()` predeclares the complete v2.1.0
-scientific, operational, reporting, repository, and release contract for the EURGBP/EURUSD/GBPUSD product over their common support beginning at `200203`.
-The selected broker fingerprint, common end month, reverse-degradation and conditioned evidence, and peak-memory/scratch/runtime/storage budgets all participate in the deterministic policy identity.
+`modern_reference_triangle_certification_policy()` predeclares the current v2.1.0 scientific, operational, reporting, repository, and release contract for the EURGBP/EURUSD/GBPUSD product over common support beginning at `200203`.
+It fixes `modern_reference` delivery with the `unconditioned_reference` claim and explicitly excludes broker adaptation.
+The common end month, source-readiness contracts, scientific thresholds, and peak-memory/scratch/runtime/storage and candidate-amplification budgets participate in the deterministic policy identity.
+The older broker-bound `eurusd_triangle_certification_policy()` and V1 dossiers remain readable for evidence replay but are not the #449 release path.

 Certification consumes compact, verified report artifacts bound to that exact policy identity, so evidence cannot be reused after scope or threshold drift.
-Each scalar observation names the exact artifact identities that support it, and every requirement declares the artifact kinds it needs.
+Each scalar observation names the exact artifact identities that support it, and every requirement declares the exact artifact kinds it needs.
 Missing artifacts remain `missing`; measured threshold violations are `failed`; neither can become a pass through a summary boolean.
-A broker fingerprint with an identity different from the one frozen in policy fails the post-render cross-currency gate.
+V2 rejects every broker-named artifact instead of silently turning synthetic reference output into a broker claim.

+`evaluate_modern_reference_reconstruction_certification()` covers all fifteen
+#449 gate groups plus the individual source-readiness and operations seams and
-`evaluate_reconstruction_certification()` covers all fifteen #449 gates and returns one bounded `ReconstructionCertificationDossierV1`.
+returns one bounded `ReconstructionCertificationDossierV2`.
 The dossier can be `incomplete`, `failed`, `ready-for-promotion`, or `certified`.
 `ready-for-promotion` is narrowly reserved for the state where every check has passed except the single coverage observation.
 Coverage is still run exactly once, only during the explicit `dev`-to-`main` promotion.
 The TestPyPI local simple-registry preflight and all non-coverage evidence must already pass.

-`write_reconstruction_certification_dossier()` atomically publishes canonical machine JSON and deterministic human-readable Markdown, then verifies JSON readback.
-Both outputs carry strong content references.
+`histdatacom reconstruction certify --spec CAMPAIGN.json --output-directory DIR` executes the public campaign.
+It verifies every declared JSON artifact's SHA-256, schema, and subject identity, then extracts each observation through a declared JSON pointer.
+Observation values cannot be written inline in the campaign spec, and promotion-only coverage is refused on an ordinary `dev` campaign.
+Publication atomically writes canonical machine JSON, deterministic Markdown, the frozen campaign manifest, methodology evidence, and a bounded campaign receipt.
 The dossier contains no tick rows or analytical-frame columns and never claims historical truth, selects an automatic winner, makes an investment recommendation, or authorizes release before every gate passes.

 See
 [`docs/reconstruction-certification-contracts.md`](docs/reconstruction-certification-contracts.md)